ChevyRay/chevyray.dev/content/blog/2024-08-09-shipping-175-pixel-fonts/index.md

 };
 ```

-Because positioning info is lossed in a tighly packed atlas, the data files for
+Because positioning info is lost in a tightly packed atlas, the data files for
 these have a bit more information to help you render text correctly:

 > JSON